skift-org/skift/ReadMe.md

 SkiftOS is pretty easy to build from source, just follow the [build guide](manual/building.md)

-# Getting involved

-We welcome all contributions, just pick a task in the todo list and open a pull request to let us know you are working on that.

-# Cool pieces

-Some skiftOS's pieces can usefull for your own projects see:
- - [list.c](https://github.com/skiftOS/skift/blob/master/packages/skift.karm/core/sources/skift/list.c) and [list.h](https://github.com/skiftOS/skift/blob/master/packages/skift.karm/core/includes/skift/list.h) : a double linked list implementation
- - [vtconsole](https://github.com/skiftOS/vtconsole): an ansi escape sequence parser and renderer

 # License
 The skift operating system and its core components are licensed under the **MIT License**.
 See: [LICENSE.md](LICENSE.md)